2022 Wave 2 | What’s New for Microsoft Dynamics 365 Business Central Users

 - And the Sync Orders and Sync Shipments actions have been added to the Sync Group

 One issue with the Shopify connector is that it doesn’t work with any “embed” products, such as LS Retail, currently.

 Going Forward | Deprecated or Redesigned Functionality for Major Releases

 One thing to keep in mind as we head toward 2023 is deprecated code or functionality tied to major wave releases.
 Microsoft occasionally deprecates features in the application and platform of Dynamics 365 Business Central.
 In 2022, ERP partners and companies will have 90 days to recognize deprecated code in Business Central SaaS and fix it.
 However, this fix window will only last 30 days after the 2023 Wave 2 release.

 Getting Your Customized Extensions Tested by ERP Partners

-Major feature changes for Business Central are released twice a year and your customized code could become obsolete as Microsoft add features into the code base.
-ArcherPoint’s experts are experienced testing customized code and can help your company with uptime!
+Major feature changes for Business Central are released twice a year and your customized code could become obsolete as Microsoft adds features to the code base.
+ArcherPoint’s experts are experienced in testing customized code and can help your company with uptime!